01 of 11

 Where Is Mission Santa Barbara Located?

-Mission Santa Barbara is located in Santa Barbara, California, northeast of downtown.
-Exit US Hwy 101 on Mission Street, turn left and follow the street until it ends at Laguna St. in about about a mile.
+Mission Santa Barbara is located at 2201 Laguna St in Santa Barbara, California, northeast of downtown.
+Exit US Hwy 101 on Mission Street, turn left and follow the street until it ends at Laguna St. in about a mile.

 02 of 11

 History: 1786 to Present Day

 The place that became Santa Barbara mission was shown on Spanish maps long before the beginning of the missionary era.
 The spot was named by Vizcaino about forty years after Spanish explorer Juan Cabrillo first discovered it in 1542.